mougino/basica/manual.md

 **Remarks:**
 `IS_IN` returns the position of *sub$* within *main$*.
 The return value is indexed to `1`, while `0` means "not found". `IS_IN` is a more easy-to-read refactor of [INSTR](#instr-function) because it complies with basica's second [dogma](#dogmata):

-> the command names should indicate as much as possible the order of the parameters
+> the command names should always indicate the order of the parameters

 `IS_IN(sub$, main$)` must be read "IS `sub$` IN `main$` ?".
 The answer is either "no" (`IS_IN` returns `0`) or "yes" (`IS_IN` returns the index of the match.)